Miguel-S-V/COSC4370/README.md

 # Computer Graphics

-Diffrent assignments implementing Computer Graphics fundementals HW1
+Different assignments implementing Computer Graphics fundementals For Personal use only

+HW1

 This assignment can be compiled using g++ hw1.cpp